 A. IT’S FOOLISH TO DISHONOR PARENTS

-Scripture speaks about always honoring your parents: it is the sixth of the Ten Commandments (Exodus 20:12; cf. Ephesians 6:2).
+The Scripture speaks about always honoring our parents: it is the sixth of the Ten Commandments (Exodus 20:12; cf. Ephesians 6:2).
 The Hebrew word for honor (kabab) has the idea of “weighing heavily.”
-Those who do not possess such an attitude of respect and nobility are indicated by the following Proverbs to be categorized as fools.
+Those who do not possess such an attitude of respect and nobility are categorized by the following Proverbs as fools.

 Conclusively, those who disrespect their parents in any way are classified biblically as fools.
 Are you foolish on this count?